 Moringa - Moringa, also known as Malunggay or the Miracle Tree, is a superfood used by many cultures around the world as a valuable food source due to its high nutrition levels.
 Its well-known for its ability to increase breastmilk production in nursing mothers, and helps support good health in general for both mother and baby.
 It can be used by pregnant women to provide nutrition, and should not pose a risk for starting breastmilk production prematurely.
 (If it does for some reason, its advised to discontinue the herb so as to not risk the all-important colostrum period that occurs in immediate postpartum.)
 The only thing of note with this herb is that it should NOT be used by women trying to conceive, as it may prevent implantation of the fertilized egg.
 There are no other contraindications or interactions noted with this amazing herb.
 Click HERE for more information on Moringa and all of the ways it supports good health.
 The Ayurvedic system of medicine associates it with "the cure or prevention of about 300 different diseases."
 This herb is a great choice for women who may not be getting optimal nutrition or tend to be run-down or frequently ill, or whose babies may need additional nutritional support.

 Shatavari - This Ayurvedic herb is also well-known for its ability to increase breastmilk supply in nursing mothers.
 It's known as "herbal Domperidone" and helps to get things flowing.
 It helps to increase vital fluids in the body.
 It's also well-known for being a valuable reproductive system herb for both men and women.
 For women, it is the primary uterine tonic of the Ayurvedic system, supporting reproductive health and balance from menarche (the start of a woman's menstrual cycle) through menopause, helping to alleviate many common menopausal complaints.
 It helps with fertility, as it nourishes the ovum and helps support reproductive fluids, and balances the pH of the vagina.
 It would be a wonderful choice for nursing women working to keep their milk supply up while trying to conceive.
 Vitex is also an excellent herb for helping to restore hormone balance in women and, although it can support breastmilk production, would not increase the amount of milk as much as Shatavari would.
 For more information on Shatavari for women, which includes the other valuable benefits it has for the digestive system, respiratory system, brain and memory, and Shatavari for men's reproductive health, including supporting sperm count.
-Shatavari is offered in the tincture form as well as vegi-cap.
+Shatavari is offered in the tincture form.

 Goat’s Rue - Goat's Rue is another powerful herb for stimulating the production and flow of breastmilk.
 It has a direct effect on the mammary glands in the breasts themselves.
 It is a good choice for women who experience problems with their production from the beginning, for those who have had previous breast surgeries, or with hypoplasia or IGT (Insufficient Glandular Tissue).
 It has been shown to increase milk production by up to 50% in many cases, and may also even stimulate the development of the mammary glands themselves.
 It is an extremely effective herb for increasing breastmilk production.
 In large amounts (grams at a time), Goat's Rue may lower blood sugar.
 Those on strict insulin regimen should use with caution.